-1 From the User Interface tab, click the check box Add nView options to system Menus to add the nView options to every application's system menu.
+- 1 From the User Interface panel, click the check box Add nView options to system Menus to add the nView options to every application's system menu. - 2 Click Apply. - 3 You can now use one of two methods to display the nView options menu: - Right click an application's title bar and click the nView options menu item or nView Menu Options nView Desktop Manager can perform a variety of operations on windows in the system.
+You can access this functionality through an nView Options menu, as explained in the earlier sections.

-- 2 Click Apply.
-You can now use one of two methods to display the nView options menu: - Right click an application's title bar and click the nView options menu item (Figure 9.11) or - Right click the application icon in the Windows task bar and click nView options (Figure 9.11).
+Right click the application icon in the Windows task bar and click nView options.

-Default: Option is enabled (checked).
+Figure 9.25 shows the dialog box that appears when you click Options.
+From this dialog box, you can change the nView Desktop Manager options that you want to display in the nView options menu.
+In this way, you can customize your nView options menu to only show those features that you want to use.

-Figure 9.11 Using "nView Options" to Access the nView Desktop Manager Options Menu and click nView Options to display the nView Desktop Manager options menu.
+Figure 9.24 Accessing the nView Desktop Manager Options Menu